 - Use imagery.
 This involves focusing your attention on a calming object or image, visualizing it completely (what does it look like?
 Sound like?
 Etc.) in your mind while breathing slowly and deeply.

 - Massage.
 From a partner or a practitioner, touch is a powerful exercise to help anxiety.

-- Meditation.
+- Meditation for anxiety.
 Even just 10 minutes a day will soothe the brain and reduce anxiety.
 Don’t worry so much about technique or “getting it right.”
 Sit comfortably, breathe deeply, and simply let your thoughts come and go.

 - Progressive relaxation.
 With or without a recording, concentrate on each part of your body, one at a time.
 Starting at your feet, tense, hold, and relax your muscles.
 Work your way up to your head.